cooklang/cooklang-org/content/docs/best-practices.md

 It's nice to have an apple or banana sometimes, but it doesn't make sense to have a whole "recipe" for them.
 You can add these to your meal plan and shopping list manually using the edit list function.

 ### If you're writing a recipe, only @mention each ingredient once.
-After the first time, you can simply refer to the ingredient by name and relative quantity.
+After the first time, you can simply refer to the ingredient by name and relative quantity (e.g. "then put half the remaining bacon in the oven to crispen.").

 ### Aim for scalable recipes
 When writing a recipe, use the quantity scaling features of Cooklang to make the recipe scale as well as possible.
 We usually aim to support 3 different serving sizes in our sample recipes.
 But some recipes don't scale up or down well, and that's okay!
 A cake or pie won't scale nearly as well as soup.